 Art, music, and physical education teacher positions are budgeted and allocated based on the number of classroom teachers in a school.
 A full-time art, music, and physical education teachers can teach five sections per day and 25 sections per week.
 Each section runs 35 to 50 minutes.
 The student/teacher ratio for these teachers fluctuates each year depending on the distribution of students from school to school.
 Instrumental music teachers are budgeted and allocated based on the projected level of grades 4-5 student participation in the programs.
-The amount budgeted for FY 2017 is \$2,238,931 more than the FY 2016 budgeted amount.
+The amount budgeted for FY 2017 is \$2,050,431 more than the FY 2016 budgeted amount of \$53,440,801 and 493.8 FTE positions.
 There are no significant program changes.

-• Paraeducators - 178.150 FTE, \$9,087,630
+• Paraeducators - 226.150 FTE, \$10,959,579

 Depending upon enrollment, elementary schools may be allocated paraeducator support ranging from a .625 FTE positions to 2.0 FTE positions.
 The K-12 Budget Staffing Guidelines in the Recommended Operating Budget document provides additional staffing information based on enrollment.
-The amount budgeted for FY 2017 is decreased by \$1,559,263 and 1.4 FTE positions more compared to the FY 2016 budgeted amount.
+For FY 2017 there is an enhancement totaling \$2,060,112 and 48.0 FTE positions to provide additional mathematics support to schools based on FARMS and mathematics achievement.
+The amount budgeted for FY 2017 is increased by \$1,802,729 and 49.4 FTE positions more compared to the FY 2016 budgeted amount of \$9,156,850 and 176,75 FTE positions.
 There are no significant program changes.
 Beginning in FY 2017, 55.5 focus paraeducators that are allocated to schools with high educational loads are reflected in the Elementary School Instructional Support Program in the category Programs that Provide Additional Support to Improve Student Achievement.

-• Other Support Positions - 524.775 FTE, \$34,463,682
+• Other Support Positions - 526.775 FTE, \$34,110,819

-Media assistant and instructional data assistant positions are budgeted and allocated to schools based on enrollment.
-Schools with less than 650 students receive a .75 FTE media assistant position, and schools with 650 or more student receive a .5 FTE media assistant position.
+Instructional data assistant positions are budgeted and allocated to schools based on enrollment.
 Elementary schools are allocated a .5 - .75 FTE instructional data assistant position depending upon enrollment.
 Each elementary school also receives a 1.0 FTE administrative secretary position and a 1.0 FTE school secretary I position.
 Elementary schools with an ASA allocation receive an additional 1.0 secretary I position.
 Schools also are allocated one hour and 10 minutes of lunch hour aide support (.146 FTE) for every 50 students.
-The amount budgeted for FY 2017 is \$409,540 and 1.2 FTE positions more than the FY 2016 budgeted amount.
+The amount budgeted for FY 2017 is \$241,331 less and 3.2 FTE positions more than the FY 2016 budgeted amount of \$34,352,150 and 523.575 FTE positions.
 There are no significant program changes.